widdix/aws-cf-templates/docs/static-website.md

 1. Check the **I acknowledge that this template might cause AWS CloudFormation to create IAM resources.** checkbox.
 1. Click **Create** to start the creation of the stack.
 1. Wait until the stack reaches the state **CREATE_COMPLETE**
-1. Copy the `ViewerRequestLambdaEdgeFunctionVersionARN` and `OriginRequestLambdaEdgeFunctionVersionARN` output of the stack.
+1. Copy the `ViewerRequestLambdaEdgeFunctionVersionARN` output of the stack.
 1. Switch to the region where you want to S3 bucket with static files to be created in (we recommend the use the us-east-1 (N. Virginia) region if possible).
 1. This templates depends on one of our [`zone-*.yaml`](./vpc/) templates. [![Launch Stack](./img/launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/create/review?templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates-releases-eu-west-1/__VERSION__/vpc/zone-public.yaml&stackName=zone)
 1. [![Launch Stack](./img/launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/create/review?templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates-releases-eu-west-1/__VERSION__/static-website/static-website.yaml&stackName=static-website&param_ParentZoneStack=zone)
 1. Click **Next** to proceed with the next step of the wizard.
 1. Specify a name and all parameters for the stack.
     a.
 Set the `ViewerRequestLambdaEdgeFunctionVersionARN` to the value of the `ViewerRequestLambdaEdgeFunctionVersionARN` output.
-    a.
-Set the `OriginRequestLambdaEdgeFunctionVersionARN` to the value of the `ViewerRequestLambdaEdgeFunctionVersionARN` output.
-    a.
-Set the `DefaultRootObject` parameter to an empty string.
 1. Click **Next** to proceed with the next step of the wizard.
 1. Click **Next** to skip the **Options** step of the wizard.
 1. Check the **I acknowledge that this template might cause AWS CloudFormation to create IAM resources.** checkbox.